pbeaman/persistit/doc/Configuration.rst

       install a logging adapter to reroute messages through Log4J, SLF4J or other logger.
 The ``logfile`` property is used only when no adapter has been installed.

+  ''bufferinventory``: (``com.persistit.Configuration.setBufferInventoryEnabled``)
+      If true, Persistit periodically records an inventory of all the buffes in the buffers pools to the System Volume.
+The inventory enables Persistit to pre-load the buffer pools then next time it starts up with approximately the same pages that were present before shutdown.
+To enable buffer pre-loading, the bufferpreload property must also be true.
+Default value is false.

+  ``bufferpreload``: (``com.persistit.Configuration.setBufferPreloadEnabled``)
+      If true, and if a buffer pool inventory was previously recorded, Persistit attempts to "warm up" the buffer pool by pre-loading pages that were present in the buffer pool when Persistit last just down.
+This may allow a freshly started
+      Persistit instance to begin service a workload similar to what it had previously been processing without incurring the cost of many random disk reads to load pages.
+Default value is false.

 For all integer-valued properties, the suffix “K” may be used to represent kilo, “M” for mega, “G” for giga and “T” for tera.
 For example, “2M” represents the value 2,097,152.

 A Configuration Example